C-Cuinn/Software-Testing/README.md

  ________________________________________________________________
  2.1 Objectives.
  The objectives of this testing phase will be to ensure adherence to the GSA standards and guidelines.
 It will focus on all testable aspects of the game such as design, performance, accessibilty and user friendlyness.
+ The testing will primarily revolve around quality assurance and the pursuit of high quality thoroughly tested,and  fully functional end product.

  2.2 Tasks.